-Exclusions: Unavailable to students with credit for PHIL301 or POLS301.
+Unavailable to students with credit for PHIL301 or POLS301.

+Cross-listed with POLS3151.
 The principles underlying political systems will be studied historically: Plato's criticism of democracy, Machiavelli's ideas on leadership, the concept of social contract and Marx and Hegel's dialectical view of history.